Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool performs a search using a specified pipeline, including a deployment check.
-However, it does not differentiate from sibling tools like search_pipeline_with_filters or search_pipeline_with_params, which could cause confusion.
+The description clearly states it searches using a pipeline with a given query.
+However, it does not differentiate from sibling tools like search_pipeline_with_filters or search_pipeline_with_params, which might have more specific purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.